dtonhofer/testing_h2_and_spring_jdbc/README.md

 - Once T2 has read X, T1 updates it and commits.
 - If T1 now tries to update X in action 3, an exception is raised to roll back T2, saying that a deadlock was detected.
 (T1 may or may npt read X in action 3, it doesn't matter)

+Note that "action 0" only exists due to implementation issues.
+The code for the thread running T1 has a structure that demands it must first encounter an action before entering a transaction.
+So be it!

 <img src="https://github.com/dtonhofer/testing_h2_and_spring_jdbc/blob/master/doc/swimlanes/swml_deadlock_simple.png" alt="Simple deadlock swimlanes" width="600" />

 GraphML file: [swml_sql_timeout.graphml](https://github.com/dtonhofer/testing_h2_and_spring_jdbc/blob/master/doc/swimlanes/swml_deadlock_simple.graphml)